Mojobones/DDSP-SVC-Paperspace/README.md

    * **NOTE:** The zip should be the files themselves, not a folder containing the files
 7. Run "make process" to pre-process the audio
 8. Open a second terminal and run "make tensorboard" to run the Tensorboard
-9. Run "make train-ddps" to train the DDSP model
+9. Run "make train-ddsp" to train the DDSP model
 10. Run "make train-diffusion" to train the Diffusion model

 ## 3. Acknowledgements